-Under the proposal, 12 small regulators will be constructed to control the flow of water into and out of the inundated areas; and to contain water on the floodplains when the river level is lower, as well as two pump stations to deliver environmental water from the Murray River onto the floodplain (Figure 5)
+Under the proposal, small regulators will be constructed along forest floodrunners to control the flow of water into and out of the inundation areas that are flood dependant.
+River regulating structures will contain water on the floodplains or drain water back to the river.
+Two pump stations will be constructed, one to deliver environmental water from the Murray River onto the floodplain and another to relocate irrigators off Camerons Creek and onto the National Channel (Figure 5).